Oyl-Wallet/alkanes-contract-indexer/src/helpers/README.md

 - This is a safety valve for pathological txs that repeatedly fail to trace and would otherwise fail a whole block.
 Update the list in `src/helpers/protostone.rs` and rebuild.

 ## notify.rs
 Writes a Redis key after pools are refreshed for a tip so dependent services can react.
+Publishing for processed blocks is restricted to realtime blocks only; catch-up processing does not publish.

 - Key name: `indexer-${NETWORK_ENV || 'mainnet'}-pools-lastblock`
 - Value: decimal block height (string)